Cast-Iron Chicken Breast

 Finally, remove the foil from the skillet and add a teaspoon of butter on top of each chicken breast.

-Pop the cast iron pan on the top rack of the oven and broil for 6 to 8 minutes.
+Pop the cast iron pan on the top rack of the in the preheated oven and broil for 6 to 8 minutes.

 Check often, as you want the breast to be grilled on top but not burn.
 The butter should melt and help the meat grill.